MediEvil: Development

-Sony's acquisition of SCE Cambridge (which occurred within six months of Sony agreeing to publish the game) helped ease financial strain on the project, but did not assist the studio's inexperience with making 3D games.
+In 1997, six months after approval of the project, Sony Computer Entertainment Europe would acquire the development team at Millennium Interactive from CyberLife while integrating the team as their second development unit at Cambridge; the third European developer under the company after Psygnosis and Sony's Soho-based unit.
+It helped ease financial strain on the project, but did not assist the studio's inexperience with making 3D games.
 The takeover was also "quite intimidating" to Sorrell and Wilson, who had not held conferences.
 Sorrell stated the concept of conferences was "totally alien".
 He felt that the game started to feel like a major project after a few meetings.

 Sorrell admitted in a retrospective interview that MediEvil presented "a mountain of challenges", since they, as many other developers at the time, were new to 3D gaming.
 He also admitted that some members of the team spent long nights without sleeping in order to finish the game on time.
 He described it as "a huge learning project" for the team.
 During development, the Cambridge team played beta versions of successful platformers such as Super Mario 64 and Crash Bandicoot which helped them understand how they might solve some challenges in building a 3D action game for the first time.

 Sony requested that MediEvil should support the PlayStation analogue controller, which Sorrell described as a "particularly fortuitous event" as it allowed them to capture much more fluidity and intuitiveness within the game.
 New concepts such as camera and character control presented many drawbacks and required the team to try out a number of approaches before settling on solutions that seemed to work.
 The team finally settled on the concept that MediEvil would support both analogue and digital camera-related controls for balance reasons.
 Sorrell stated that a spline camera view was the first attempt, but he disliked it due to the lack of freedom for the player to feel as if he was exploring.
 It was then changed to a free-form camera view, which "just worked".
 There were also many levels and ideas from the original concept that the team were forced to remove due to time or budget constraints.
 There was intended to be a platform-oriented section of the game where the player would control the worm that lived in Daniel's skull.
 Concept art and a separate level was created for this section, but it never materialised into the game.

-Humour drove the game forward for Sony Cambridge Studio.
+Humour drove the game forward.
 Jokes were reflections on how the team operated.
 Sorrell explained that the humour was a "happy accident", and that he used it only when he thought it appropriate.
 Wilson said that the team were "youthful and silly", and they liked horror films and comedy.
 He thought the humour was "a natural extension of our personalities".

 Paul Darrow voiced the character of Zarok.